xleclercq/CodingStandards/Cpp.md

     > We consider this style to be the most readable and it is common in C++ code.

+1. As an exception to the Allman style the contents of a namespace shall not be indented.

+    > Most of the code is likely to be part of one or two nested namespaces.
+Without this exception large parts of code would
+    > be indented.
+This would actually make the code less readable as the deeper the level if indentation the harder for a
+    > a developer to distinguish them.

+    Example:
+    ```
+    namespace A
+    {
+    namespace B
+    {

+        class C
+        {
+        };

+    }
+    }
+    ```

 1. Curly braces shall not be omitted when they contain a single statement.

     Example: